tempestt-neal/home/_talks/ijcb24_tutorial.md

      - Importance of IRB approval in biometric research

 ## Materials and Resources
-The following sources may be used to develop the tutorial and materials for distribution to attendees:

 - Mack, N., Woodsong, C., Macqueen, K., Guest, G., Namey, E. _Qualitative research methods: A data collector’s field guide_. **Family Health International** (2005).
 - Krueger, R. Designing and Conducting Focus Group Interviews.
 [Available online](https://www.eiu.edu/ihec/Krueger-FocusGroupInterviews.pdf).